jro31/jethro-codes/_articles/my-story.md

 We were a team of four engineers, so I didn't really have any place to hide.
 And it meant that I didn't really have any opportunity to be a junior either.
 There weren't the resources to have someone shepherding me through the whole process.

-It was a baptism of fire, that's for sure.
-But I survived.
+It was a baptism of fire, but I survived.

 I remember it being about four months into this job when I started coming into the office and feeling somewhat comfortable.